PrepareRI Internship Program

 WHAT IS THE PREPARE RI INTERNSHIP PROGRAM?

 The PrepareRI Internship Program provides paid summer internships for rising public high school seniors in Rhode Island.
-An intermediary organization (to be selected in early March 2018) will match students with internship placements based on fit, preparedness, and skill.
+An outside intermediary, Skills for Rhode Island’s Future, will match students with internship placements based on fit, preparedness, and skill.

 How can my school participate?